koshnicharov/RealTimeChat/README.md

 # RealTimeChat
-This project demonstrates my ability to create real time-application using PHP and JavaScript.
+This project demonstrates my ability to create real-time application using PHP and JavaScript.
 The jQuery library makes it Browser-Independent.